 - Class C (a felony) involves stealing items or services worth over $25,000.

-- Class B (a felony) involves the theft of property containing liquid nitrogen, anhydrous ammonia, stealing property from financial institutions, livestock valued at over $10,000, and certain other types of criminal activity.
+- Class B or greater (a felony) involves the theft of property containing liquid nitrogen or anhydrous ammonia and stealing property from financial institutions, livestock valued at over $10,000, and certain other types of criminal activity.

 Penalties depend on the classification of the theft charge:

 - Class D misdemeanor – a maximum fine of $500